Home > News and Events > News Highlights > 2019

 April: SJI Community Supports Mitumba Project for Lent

-The SJI Lenten project was to support the Mitumba Project (or “recycled goods” in Kiswahili).
+The SJI Lenten project was to support the TRLF's Mitumba Project (or “recycled goods” in Kiswahili).
 The collection of items through the SJI community will aid the educational projects run by TRLF through the sales of these items to help support families with school-going children.

 By the end of the Lenten project, SJI had collated about 70 bags of clothes and shoes for the Mitumba Project, which were delivered to the TRLF team at the Church of Holy Cross.